When Trademark Selection and Protection Meet

 The task of selecting a distinctive, suggestive mark is all the more challenging for new brand owners who naturally gravitate toward descriptive terms.
 After all, they want customers to understand what the company is offering.
 However, describing the product or services offered under your brand name is best left to advertising and marketing materials, not your brand name.

-One of my favorite suggestive marks, Interior Alignment could have been lost easily based on an incorrect placement of the mark on the continuum.
+One of my favorite suggestive marks, Interior Alignment could have been lost.
 The mark suggests that there is some sort of structure or organization to an interior.
 But interior of what?
 A home, a person’s spiritual or emotional well-being?
 The very fact that the mark conjures up a question that leaves one wondering is the precise reason it is such a great example of a suggestive mark!

 Interior Alignment is serves to identify the outstanding training and certification program created by author and speaker Denise Linn in the field of feng shui.
 Once certified as an Interior Alignment practitioner in the ancient art of feng shui, IA practitioners use the mark to signify the rigorous quality of the training they received.

 Denise used the term for years, as did several hundred graduates of her rigorous training program.
-But Denise had no federal trademark protection because she encountered a “non-expert, expert” years earlier who had incorrectly advised her she could not register her brand name.
+But Denise had no registered trademark because she encountered a “non-expert, expert” years earlier who had incorrectly advised her she could not obtain a registered trademark.
 Denise believed that notion for some time, but sought my advice years later.

 I immediately understood the mark was suggestive and filed for registration.
 It turns out that INTERIOR ALIGNMENT is one of those rare, very strong suggestive marks.
 The application was approved with no objection at all, meaning it sailed through the rigorous Trademark Office Examination process.
 As such, it became one of only approximately 15 percent of all applications filed at the US Trademark Office that are immediately approved and passed for registration without any objections or the need for amendments.
 (About 85 percent of all filings receive an initial rejection from the Trademark Office).
-Today, Interior Alignment is a strong, distinctive, and well-protected brand name in its field.
-This story also underscores the import of finding truly expert brand counsel to guide and protect you.
+Today, Interior Alignment is a registered trademark.
+It is strong, distinctive brand name in.

 A descriptive mark is one that describes the intended purpose, function, or use of the goods.
 It can describe a class of users, the nature of the goods, the end effect upon the user, or desirable characteristic of the goods and services.
 Words that describe the qualities, ingredients, or characteristics of a product are also descriptive.
 Descriptive terms may not be enforced as trademarks absent proof of acquired distinctiveness.
 To acquire distinctiveness, you must provide evidence that consumers recognize the name and associate it exclusively with your products or services.